benwebber/invadicons/README.md

 ## Usage

 Request an invadicon by passing an MD5 hash to the application.
 Invadicons are served as PNG or SVG files.
-The default size is 100px by 100px.
+The default format is PNG, and the default size is 100px by 100px.

 ### PNG